Qiksar/crudio/README.md

 # The Crudio data repository structure

+*NOTE* Crudio is rapidly evolving, and it is best to refer to [Crudio Syntax reference](repo-syntax.md) and the `repo` folder for up to date information.

 The main purpose of a repository (*repo*) is to act as a container for test data.
 The test data itself is a collection of data entities, like Person or Organisation.

 Imagine you want 4000 people connected with one organisation, so you can load test your application.
 You don't want to type all of the data in.
 So you might be tempted to use randomly generated strings as people's first and last name, but then you also want an email address, and would that be any old random text, or should it be the person's first and last name joined to make an email address?